newrelic/newrelic-quickstarts/CONTRIBUTING.md

 #### Description

-> A detailed description of the pack and why it's useful.
+> A detailed description of the Quick start and why it's useful.

 - `Required`
 - Markdown or plain text
 - limited to 2000 characters
-- A Github Action verifies pack descriptions
+- A Github Action verifies Quick start descriptions

 #### Level

-> The support level provided for the pack.
+> The support level provided for the Quick start.

 - `Required`
 - set to `Community` level by default
 - Can only be modified by New Relic employees to set another level type
-- A Github Action verifies pack level
+- A Github Action verifies Quick start level

 #### Author

-> The creator(s) or contributors of the pack
+> The creator(s) or contributors of the Quick start

 - `Required`
 - No limit to the amount of authors
-- A Github Action job verifies pack level
+- A Github Action job verifies Quick start level

 #### Summary

-> A brief summary of the pack functionality.
+> A brief summary of the Quick start functionality.

 - `Required`
 - Plain text only